publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s416.md

 [Pub.
 L. 90–248, title I, § 105(c)][/us/pl/90/248/s105/c], Jan.
 2, 1968, [81 Stat.
 833][/us/stat/81/833], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to applications for disability determinations filed under section 216(i) of the Social Security Act \[subsec. (i) of this section\] in or after the month in which this Act is enacted \[January 1968\].
-The amendments made by subsection (b) \[amending [section 423 of this title][/us/usc/t42/s423]\] shall apply with respect to monthly benefits under title II of such Act \[this subchapter\] for months after January 1968, but only on the basis of applications for such benefits filed in or after the month in which this Act is enacted.”
+> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to applications for disability determinations filed under section 216(i) of the Social Security Act \[[42 U.S.C.
+416(i)][/us/usc/t42/s416/i]\] in or after the month in which this Act is enacted \[January 1968\].
+The amendments made by subsection (b) \[amending [section 423 of this title][/us/usc/t42/s423]\] shall apply with respect to monthly benefits under title II of such Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after January 1968, but only on the basis of applications for such benefits filed in or after the month in which this Act is enacted.”

 [Pub.
 L. 90–248, title I, § 111(b)][/us/pl/90/248/s111/b], Jan.
 2, 1968, [81 Stat.
 838][/us/stat/81/838], provided that:

-> “No monthly insurance benefits under title II of the Social Security Act \[this subchapter\] shall be payable or increased for any month before the month in which this Act is enacted \[January 1968\] by reason of amendments made by subsection (a) \[amending this section\].”
+> “No monthly insurance benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] shall be payable or increased for any month before the month in which this Act is enacted \[January 1968\] by reason of amendments made by subsection (a) \[amending this section\].”

 [Pub.
 L. 90–248, title I, § 150(b)][/us/pl/90/248/s150/b], Jan.
 2, 1968, [81 Stat.
 860][/us/stat/81/860], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall apply with respect to monthly benefits payable under title II of the Social Security Act \[this subchapter\] for months after January 1968, but only on the basis of an application filed in or after the month in which this Act is enacted \[January 1968\].”
+> “The amendment made by subsection (a) \[amending this section\] shall apply with respect to monthly benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after January 1968, but only on the basis of an application filed in or after the month in which this Act is enacted \[January 1968\].”

 [Pub.
 L. 90–248, title I, § 156(e)][/us/pl/90/248/s156/e], Jan.
 2, 1968, [81 Stat.
 867][/us/stat/81/867], provided that:

-> “The amendments made by this section \[amending this section\] shall apply with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] for months after January 1968, but only on the basis of applications filed in or after the month in which this Act is enacted \[January 1968\].”
+> “The amendments made by this section \[amending this section\] shall apply with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after January 1968, but only on the basis of applications filed in or after the month in which this Act is enacted \[January 1968\].”

     Amendment by [section 158(d) of Pub.
 L. 90–248][/us/pl/90/248/s158/d] applicable with respect to applications for disability insurance benefits under [section 423 of this title][/us/usc/t42/s423] and to disability determinations under subsec. (i) of this section, see [section 158(e) of Pub.
 L. 90–248][/us/pl/90/248/s158/e], set out as a note under [section 423 of this title][/us/usc/t42/s423].

 [Pub.
 L. 90–248, title I, § 172(c)][/us/pl/90/248/s172/c], Jan.
 2, 1968, [81 Stat.
 877][/us/stat/81/877], provided that:

-> “The amendments made by this section \[amending this section\] shall be effective with respect to benefits under section 223 of the Social Security Act \[[section 423 of this title][/us/usc/t42/s423]\] for months after January 1968 based on applications filed after the date of enactment of this Act \[Jan.
-2, 1968\] and with respect to disability determinations under section 216(i) of the Social Security Act \[subsec. (i) of this section\] based on applications filed after the date of enactment of this Act.”
+> “The amendments made by this section \[amending this section\] shall be effective with respect to benefits under section 223 of the Social Security Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\] for months after January 1968 based on applications filed after the date of enactment of this Act \[Jan.
+2, 1968\] and with respect to disability determinations under section 216(i) of the Social Security Act \[[42 U.S.C.
+416(i)][/us/usc/t42/s416/i]\] based on applications filed after the date of enactment of this Act.”

  __Effective Date of 1965 Amendment__